yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/prepare-on-prem-nodes.md

 * Set `mount` path permissions to 0755.

 {{< note title="Note" >}}
-By default, YugabyteDB Anywhere uses SSH via OpenSSH.
-YugabyteDB Anywhere also supports the use of SSH2 via Tectia SSH.
+By default, YugabyteDB Anywhere uses OpenSSH for SSH to remote nodes.
+YugabyteDB Anywhere also supports the use of Tectia SSH that is based on the latest SSH G3 protocol.
 For more information, see [Enable Tectia SSH](#enable-tectia-ssh).
 {{< /note >}}

 ### Enable Tectia SSH